npereira89/learn_python/README.md

 * **getting_photos_directory.py**: In this script, we can open all photos there are in specify directory

 * **prime_number.py**: I did this script to figure out if number is prime or not.

-* **reverse_sentence.py**: I did this script to reverse the sentence you wrote with a specific function, without using a module Python.

-* **test_insta_login.py**: In this script, I'll test a login in instagram.
-It's can help you to test before the next script;

 * **udemy_exercise.py**: In this script, there are some solutions about udemy labs exercises founded in udemy.
 The exercises are write in the following [udemy trainner](https://devoteamlearning.udemy.com/course/python-programming-for-beginners-with-exercises/)